Yoav-Fried/SmartDoorbell/README.md

-Feel free to reach out regarding any setup issues.
+Feel free to reach out regarding any issues in the setup process.